stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-In the `build` method we use the code-generated structures for the first time to populate the application and engine details:
+In the `build` method the code-generated structures are used for the first time to populate the application and engine details:

 ```java
 public Instance build(VulkanLibrary lib) {